ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-vpc-vmw.md

 | `vpc-vmot-subnet` | vMotion traffic | Number of Hosts |
 | `vpc-vsan-subnet` | vSAN traffic | Number of Hosts |
 | `vpc-tep-subnet` | TEP traffic for hosts | Number of Hosts x 2 (each host requires 2 x TEPs) |
-{: caption="Table 1.
-VPC subnets for System traffic types" caption-side="bottom"}
+{: caption="VPC subnets for System traffic types" caption-side="bottom"}

 NSX edge TEP traffic and NSX Tier-0 logical gateway interfaces are deployed on their own subnets in VMware Cloud Foundation deployments.
 The following VPC subnets are required for the edge cluster.